vaibhav345/schoolDiary_react_front-end/README.md

 School Diary project.
 Currently under construction.

 This project only includes the front-end of the application.
-For front-end check SchoolDiary repo.
+For back-end check SchoolDiary repo.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).